-Kazunori Kura creates his artworks across various media such as graphics, sculptures, installations, words, sound, and so on.
-There are philosophical and introspective considerations behind the works, which about the existence of things and phenomena.
-To build and visualize poetic and fictional structures in his works, Kura uses often quotations from historical and scientific stories.
+Kazunori Kura creates his artworks across various media such as drawings, paintings, sculptures, installations, words, and so on.
+There are philosophical considerations behind his artworks, which are about the existence of things and phenomena.
+To build and visualize poetic structures in his works, he works with a consistent aesthetic beyond the media.

-Kazunori Kura was born in Tokyo in 1986 and grew up in Yokohama, a big port town near Tokyo.
-He studied graphic design at Tama Art University from 2004 to 2008, after that he worked as a graphic/web designer at a design company and a web production company in Tokyo.
-At the same time, he started to develop his own artworks from around 2011.
-In 2015 he moved to Germany to turn his main focus from design to art.
-Since 2015 he studied art again at the Munich Academy of Fine Arts with professor Jorinde Voigt and in 2019 he moved from Munich to Hamburg to follow the professor.
-Now he is in the master's program at the University of Fine Arts Hamburg and will graduate in 2021.
+Kura was born in Tokyo in 1986.
+From 2004 to 2008 he studied graphic design at Tama Art University and then worked as a graphic designer in Tokyo.
+At the same time, he started to develop his private works around 2011.
+In 2015 he moved from Japan to Germany to turn his primary focus from design to art.
+He studied fine art with professor Jorinde Voigt from 2015 to 2019 at the Academy of Fine Arts Munich and from 2019 to 2021 at the University of Fine Arts Hamburg.

 Kura’s substantial career as an artist has begun with “The Power to Believe” series in 2016.
 At the starting points of his works, there are always some fundamental questions.
 For Example, “The Power to Believe” series has begun with such a question; how do things and phenomena, including ourselves, exist in the environment where we live?
 He grasps that every existence we recognize could just be the images we created if we are not living “in fact”, but “in reality.”